krzentner/language-world/data/text-davinci-003-old/chain_md/coffee-button-0.md

     Steps:  1.
-Put gripper above button  2.
-Push down on button First, put the gripper above the button.
+Put gripper in front of the button  2.
+Push down on the button If the button is left of the robot's gripper, we should move the gripper near the button to start pushing.
-    - When the robot's gripper is not vertically aligned with the button, the robot should put gripper above button.
+    - When the button is left of the robot's gripper and the robot's gripper is not near the button, the robot should move gripper to in front of the button.
-    Now that the gripper is lined up, just push down on the button.
+    If the robot's gripper is in front of the button, push down on the button.
-    - When the robot's gripper is vertically aligned with button, the robot should push down on button.
+    - When robot's gripper is forward aligned to the button, the robot should push down on the button.